What are an Optometrist and Dispensing Optician?

 Are you thinking of a career in Optometry or Ophthalmic dispensing?

-This can be demanding but also rewarding, requiring good communication skills and with the growth of technological and clinical treatments the professions are continually advancing their skill set.
+This can be demanding but also rewarding, requiring good communication skills.
+With the advancement of technological and clinical treatments the professions are continually extending their skill set.

-An Optometrist determines the health of the eye assesses refractive error and prescribes, fit and adjust spectacles or contact lenses where necessary.
+An Optometrist determines the health of the eye, assesses refractive error and prescribes, fits and adjusts spectacles or contact lenses where necessary.